vijay-jaisankar/twitch-code/README.md

 # twitch-code
-Links to the source code of everything I stream on twitch [https://www.twitch.tv/vj525][vj525 on twitch]
+Links to the source code of everything I stream on twitch [vj525 on twitch](https://www.twitch.tv/vj525)

 |  Name of Stream 	|  Link to code 	|